Oh hey there lil' feller, you sure are pretty.

 This charming little lens fell on my lap when I least expected it to.
 I was looking to add a small, light and high-performance wide angle lens to my arsenal for a over a year, and after trying the 21 SEM, Elmarit-M 28 f/2.8 ASPH, 28 Ultron F2 and many, many more, I casually bumped into this lens when placing an order for the Elmarit-M 28 f/2.8 ASPH at Camtec.
 I wasn't sure this lens was just going to tickle the itch that the 28 Elmarit left me with.
 But to my surprise, I loved it!
 It wasn't anything like my Voigtlander 15mm f/4.5 Super Wide Heliar III, it was flat, predictable and classic (none of that crazy egg shaped head business I get from my Super-Wide Heliar).
 I could pretend to shoot past someone within feet from me and get them in frame, what a change from aiming right at the person next to you with a 35mm.

 The flare resistance, the rendering, colors; it is the "perfect" balance of modern and classic.
 Reminiscent of all the good things I loved about the Summaron-M 28 f/5.6, sans being 5.6, and of course it's not being a 28mm.
-The contrast is neutral, its got punch, but not enough for you to lose any detail in shadows or blacks.
-It does have that newer Voigtlander color signature, cooler tones than Zeiss, less micro contrast than Leica, and a sort-of blueish-plastic feel in harsher lighting; byproduct of the lower contrast?
+The contrast is medium-high, its got punch, but not enough for you to lose any detail in shadows or blacks.
+It does have that newer Voigtlander color signature, cooler tones than Zeiss, less micro contrast than Leica, and a sort-of blueish-plastic feel in harsher lighting.
 It shines in black and white, but the saturation will make you want to use it in either application.
-Oh, and it's sharp, but not overly sharp: think 50 Lux ASPH wide open or a Mandler Summicron at f2.
-However, this lens is calibrated for digital use, so this guy is sharp all the way to the edges.
-And oddly enough, I find the extremes sharper on my Sony bodies than on my M10 (overcompensating for that filter stack?).
+Oh, and it's sharp, not overly sharp but expect to see moiré wide open on repeating patterns.
+However, this lens is calibrated for digital use, so this guy has detail all the way to the outer edges.
+And oddly enough, I find the extreme edges sharper on my Sony bodies than on my M10 (overcompensating for that filter stack?).

 In use, this lens is a wildcard in a very good way.
-I haven't regularly shot wider than 35mm (with the exception of the bland Sony 28 f2) in 8 years, so I had no idea what to expect past the honeymoon phase.
-But 6 months later, this small lens has seen almost more action than my other M lenses.
+I haven't regularly shot wider than 35mm in 8 years (with the exception of the bland Sony 28 f2), so I had no idea what to expect past the honeymoon phase.
+I'm happy to report that this small lens has seen almost more action than my other M lenses.
 It's such a practical, and realistic focal length.
-And to my surprise, the shallow dof is a welcome sight.
+And to my surprise, theres some shallow depth of field up close.
 21mm and a maximum aperture of f3.5 it is no speed demon, but there is a fair amount of subject separation to be had when desired.

 The lens is delightfully tiny and unobtrusive, the focusing is Leica smooth and precise, with a good amount of resistance.
 The aperture ring is clicky and responsive, more than any of my other M lenses.
 I'm a big fan of the focusing knob "stick" on the lower end of the lens, it makes single handed focusing easy and reassuring, you need not look down at the lens often to confirm your focus, simply slide it to one extreme and readjust.10 Aperture blades gives you defined sunstars at the first click (half stops @f4).
 Being 21mm means you can use this lens at a fairly lower shutter speed, I use it confidently at 1/15 in low light.